 was incorporated as Coopers Underwear Company.

 Four years later came a new manufacturing facility for White Cat

-1903 both Willis and Charles were admired in Kenosha
+1903 both Willis and Charles were respected for

 ministries, in 1897 writing a book on the subject,

 employees.
 Charles was a dedicated Mason and earlier